PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/DateSpam-BerryFarmer2.md

 ### Number of Fetch Attempts:

-How many times the Tree will be shaken.
+How many times the program will attempt to fetch berries.

 ### Save Every this many Fetches: